mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 The first condition above aims to limit the possibility of dangling references.
 We want to increase the chances that the reference/pointer provided to an underlying API remains valid for the time of its usage.
-(We're much less concerned about performance aspects for a `quantity` here, as we expect the majority (if not all) of representation types to be cheap to copy.)
+We're much less concerned about performance aspects for a `quantity` here, as we expect the majority (if not all) of representation types to be cheap to copy.

+It is worth mentioning that such an approach is already used in many places in the standard library (e.g., `std::ranges::dangling`).

 That said, we acknowledge that this approach to preventing dangling references conflates value category with lifetime.
 While it may prevent the majority of dangling references, it also admits